 Climate Beneficial™ Wool Sponges in Cream

-Use wool sponges to do the dishes, to wash your face & body, or to clean surfaces.
-Clean and durable, these sponges do not get gross or smelly and last for a long time.
-Because wool is naturally antimicrobial and antifungal, they do not harbor molds and bacterias.
-When you're done with them, they are compostable.
+Use wool sponges to do the dishes, wash your face & body, or clean surfaces.
+Clean and durable, these sponges do not get gross or smelly and last long.
+Organic wool is naturally antimicrobial, antifungal, and fully compostable.

 How to Wash: Rinse with warm water, squeeze out, and lay flat to dry.
 Use soap for stains.
-Do NOT put them in the laundry machine, or they will warp.
+Please do NOT put them in the laundry machine, or they will warp.
 Sun is a natural sanitizer of wool.
 These sponges are made of wool and thus will shrink with initial use.
-Please DO NOT CUT THEM, they will shrink down to the size of a regular sponge, and get a bit more scrubby over time.
+Please DO NOT CUT THEM; they will shrink to the size of a regular sponge and get a bit more scrubby over time.
 How long do they last?
 Most people report between 6 months to a year.

-Wool sourced from Ferndale Farms in Ferndale, CA. This wool comes from well-tended sheep raised in Northern CA, benefiting the landscape, climate, and local economy.
-You can find out more about the ranchers, Jill Hackett and her family, and their animals online and on Instagram: @humboldtherder http://www.ferndalefarms.com/
+Wool is sourced from Ferndale Farms in Ferndale, CA. This wool comes from well-tended sheep raised in Northern CA, benefiting the landscape, climate, and local economy.
+You can learn more about the ranchers, Jill Hackett, her family, and their animals online and on Instagram: @humboldtherder http://www.ferndalefarms.com/.

-Climate Beneficial™ is verification by Fibershed (501c3 nonprofit), confirming that the fiber is grown on a farm or ranch operating under, and actively implementing, a Carbon Farm Plan.
-These plans are specific documents created between the farm or ranch and a third-party biologist, usually through a local Resource Conservation District (RCD) or Natural Resources Conservation Service (NRCS) office.
+Climate Beneficial™ is verified by Fibershed (501c3 nonprofit), confirming that the fiber is grown on a farm or ranch operating under and actively implementing a Carbon Farm Plan.
+These plans are documents created between the farm or ranch and a third-party biologist, usually through a local Resource Conservation District (RCD) or Natural Resources Conservation Service (NRCS) office.

-The plans identify and quantify on-farm practices that sequester carbon out of the atmosphere, thus giving real data on climate change amelioration associated with verified fiber products.
-In Fall 2019 Ferndale Farms will begin to develop their Carbon Farm Plan with Fibershed.
-They have rotated their livestock as a part of their land stewardship practice for 4 generations, and currently, implement practices such as growing cover crops and maintaining wildlife habitat.
-When farms are Climate Beneficial, Transitional, it means they are in the process of developing their Carbon Farm Plan with a planner and beginning to implement carbon farming practices.
-Full Circle Wool is founded on the concept that human material needs can benefit the natural world we live in.
+The plans identify and quantify on-farm practices that sequester carbon from the atmosphere, thus giving accurate data on climate change amelioration associated with verified fiber products.
+In Fall 2019, Ferndale Farms will begin to develop its Carbon Farm Plan with Fibershed.
+They have rotated their livestock as a part of their land stewardship practice for four generations and implement techniques such as growing cover crops and maintaining wildlife habitat.
+When farms are Climate Beneficial and Transitional, they develop their Carbon Farm Plan with a planner and implementing carbon farming practices.
+Full Circle Wool is founded on the concept that human material needs can benefit our natural world.

-The fiber that supplies our wardrobes, bedding, furniture, kitchens, and art practices can support regenerative farming and a regenerative economy – allowing both people and the planet to thrive.
+The fiber that supplies our wardrobes, bedding, furniture, kitchens, and art practices can support regenerative farming and a regenerative economy, allowing people and the planet to thrive.
 10% of profits go back directly to the farms to help implement more carbon farming practices.